BASKET WEAVING WITH HARRIET GOODALL | COMING IN 2020

-We are finishing up some details for our trip to Palawan in 2019.
-If you would like to be the first to know please add your email address to the list below.
+We are finishing up some details for our trip with Harriet Goodall in 2020.
+If you would like to be the first to know please add your email address to our early notification list by clicking the button below.
 We'll send you information as soon as we have it, including early bird pricing and extra surprises.
 Don't miss out!

 Harriet is a sculptural basket maker exploring the intersection of craft, art and design.
 She harvests plant materials from the surrounding bush, coastal gardens and beaches and salvage rusted and decaying farm detritus and weaves them into objects of textural beauty and function for modern spaces.
 Basketry is non-machinated, therefore it eschews manufacturing and consumerism.
 Harriet looks for broken or discarded remnants from industrial or agricultural manufacturing and make them significant again weaving in elements from nature.